Dutton-Christian-Robotics/Skystone19-20/README.md

 * Abstract bot functionality into a DefenderBot class so that multiple specific OpModes can reuse code.

 To Do List:
+* Implement a configuration class.
+This could include values for motor drive times, as well as names for port mappings.
+This class would be instantiated in the OpMode class and passed to the DefenderBot class.
+This will allow us to keep the Bot code clean and minimally changeable, but let us quickly swap out and test functionality by using different configuration files.
 * Continue to properly abstract drive functions.
 * Implement ability to drive a particular distance (rather than time), with drive time calculated based on time/distance constants.
 * Get a functional "wait" method that can be interrupted by sensors.